hyperledger-archives/fabric/docs/dev-setup/devnet-setup.md

 ### Deploy, Invoke, and Query a Chaincode
 **Note:** When security is enabled, modify the CLI commands to deploy, invoke, or query a chaincode to pass the username of a logged in user.
 To log in a registered user through the CLI or the REST API, follow the security setup instructions described [here](../API/SandboxSetup.md#note-on-security-functionality).
 On the CLI the username is passed with the -u parameter.

-We deploy chaincode to the network with CLI.
 We can use the sample chaincode to test the network.
-You may find the chaincode here  $GOPATH/src/github.com/hyperledger/fabric/examples/chaincode/go/chaincode_example02
+You may find the chaincode here `$GOPATH/src/github.com/hyperledger/fabric/examples/chaincode/go/chaincode_example02`.

-Now deploy the chaincode to the network.
+Deploy the chaincode to the network.
 We can deploy to any validating peer by specifying CORE_PEER_ADDRESS:

 ```
 cd $GOPATH/src/github.com/hyperledger/fabric/peer